debangshuchowdhury/BayTiDe/README.md

  + PySINDy

  ## Datasets
  The datasets for each numerical example in the paper are available in [this](https://drive.google.com/drive/folders/18Xc7R6rcHbFmhH5mON04Y_6jh6usoeJd?usp=sharing) drive.
+The naming scheme for the drive is as follows:
+ + 'xdat.csv' refers to the state data
+ + 'xdatdot.csv' refers to the first derivative of the state data calculated using finite difference All the data has been passed through a butterworth filter.

  ## BibTex
  If you use any part of the code, please cite us at: